lgringo/opencv/README.md

 ### Fork²

-Target of this fork : Full automation of build (with docker/vagrant)
+Aims of this fork :
+  - Full automation of build (with docker/vagrant)
+  - Targeting old systems (debian7 ...)

 ### Soft Fork